Disable In App Purchases

 In-App purchases are now disabled, which will prevent someone from racking up a huge iTunes bill when using your iPhone, iPod touch, or iPad.
 I would recommend disabling the app purchases in addition to setting an iTunes allowance for kids, the combination of the two is a strong way to control an iTunes bill.

-Large in-app purchase bills are not particularly uncommon, and the Apple Discussion Boards have some horror stories of young children inadvertently charging up large bills – in this case, $1500, yikes!
-Don’t let this happen, set some limitations!
+Large in-app purchase bills are not particularly uncommon, and the Apple Discussion Boards have some horror stories of young children inadvertently charging up large bills – in thats case, $1500, yikes!
+But even smaller in-app purchases can add up or be an unexpected surprise, so if you are concerned about this you will find adjusting the setting to turn off in-app purchases is an easy resolution.
+Don’t let this type of unexpected spending happen, set some limitations!

 Looked in my settings and found it “on”.
 Do you have to re-disable it after every OS update?